fdahle/CityJSON-viewer/README.md

   - get attribute information of city objects
   - load multiple files at the same time
+  - supporting of the world position of the files
   - supporting of parent/children
   - hide/show complete file or single objects
   - shadow support for presentation
   - smoother controls
   - cleaned up code
+  - choosing the colours

 You can access it online at [https://tudelft3d.github.io/CityJSON-viewer/](https://tudelft3d.github.io/CityJSON-viewer/).
 This program will regulary be updated.